 The Irish in Islington

-The arrival of the Irish into Islington began in the 1700s, mainly as agricultural labourers.
-The early part of the 19th Century attracted large numbers of Irish migrants, drawn by London’s rapid economic growth.
+The arrival of the Irish in Islington began in the 1700s, mainly as agricultural labourers.
+The early part of the 19th century attracted large numbers of Irish migrants, drawn by London’s rapid economic growth.
 This increased when many from Ireland fled the effects of the Irish potato famine during the 1840s.

-By 1851 there were over 6000 Irish people in Islington and Finsbury.
-Many found work in domestic service, in the construction business and as navigators or ‘navvies’ building canals, railways and roads; laid out in 2017, Navigator Square in Archway pays tribute to the navvies.
+By 1851, there were more than 6,000 Irish people in Islington and Finsbury.
+Many found work in domestic service, in the construction business and as navigators or ‘navvies’ building canals, railways and roads.
+Laid out in 2017, Navigator Square in Archway pays tribute to the navvies.

 Many of Islington’s Irish settled around the Angel and City Road, Archway and Upper Holloway, often experiencing poor and overcrowded living conditions.
-Although most Irish shared much of the poverty and deprivation of the English working class, they suffered considerable animosity on the basis that they were undercutting wages and taking jobs and houses; they were also attacked for opening the door to Roman Catholicism.
+Although most Irish shared much of the poverty and deprivation of the English working class, they suffered considerable animosity on the basis that they were supposedly undercutting wages and taking jobs and houses.
+They were also attacked for opening the door to Roman Catholicism.

 Religion and politics

-Politically, the North Islington Liberal Party supported the movement for Home Rule in Ireland towards the end of the 19th Century and, in consequence, the local Irish community organised themselves to vote Liberal.
+Politically, the North Islington Liberal Party supported the movement for Home Rule in Ireland towards the end of the 19th century and, consequently, the local Irish community organised themselves to vote Liberal.

 First World War